Inductive Reasoning for Coinductive Types: Algebraic Coinductives

 \subsection{Cocontinuous Extensions}

-We can also obtain \textit{cocontinuous} functions over an algebraic CPO as \textit{cocontinuous extensions} of antimonotone basis functions.
+We can also obtain \textit{cocontinuous} functions over an algebraic CPO as \link{aCPO}{\cwpcoopzexistszunique}{\textit{cocontinuous extensions} of antimonotone basis functions}.
 Every proof principle for continuous extensions has an analogue for cocontinuous extensions.
-We list only the essential lemma here: